hosuzuki/log/reading_log/README.md

 :closed_book: 1.
 "Whatever you think, think the opposite" by Paul Arden

 :closed_book: 1.
 "A Whole New Mind" by Daniel H. Pink

+:closed_book: 1.
+"The Effective Executive" by Peter F. Drucker